josiahpjking/DasGuptR/README.md

 # DasGuptR

-The goal of the DasGuptR package is to provide an implementation of Prithwith Das Gupta’s specification of *standardization* and *decomposition* of rates, as set out in his 1993 book *[Standardization and decomposition of rates: A user’s manual](https://babel.hathitrust.org/cgi/pt?id=osu.32437011198450)*.
+The goal of the DasGuptR package is to provide an implementation of Prithwis Das Gupta’s specification of *standardization* and *decomposition* of rates, as set out in his 1993 book *[Standardization and decomposition of rates: A user’s manual](https://babel.hathitrust.org/cgi/pt?id=osu.32437011198450)*.